ProfessionalOk/rsschool-cv/cv.md

 + GitHub: [ProfessionalOk](https://github.com/ProfessionalOk)
   <br>
   ### About me
-I am a graphic designer, social media designer.
+I am a graphic designer, social media designer.<br/>
-I am from Ukraine.
+I am from Ukraine.<br/>
 I work well in a team and I am very willing to learn and develop new skills.
 <br>
 ### My code example